adit-bhardwaj/adit-bhardwaj/README.md

 <h2 align="left">Hi 👋!
-My name is Aditya Bhardwaj, a passionate webDev from India</h2>
+My name is Aditya Bhardwaj, a passionate Web-Dev from India</h2>

 ###